 Payment Reduction.

-CDOT Construction Projects.
-The Contractor’s retainage will not be released until CDOT has determined whether the Contractor will be subject to a payment reduction.
+The Contractor’s retainage will not be released until a determination is made as to whether the Contractor will be subject to a payment reduction.
 The Contractor will be subject to a payment reduction for any unapproved Termination, Reduction, and/or Substitution.
 Additionally, the Contractor will be subject to a payment reduction for any portion of a Commitment that was not fulfilled.
 The Contractor will not be subject to duplicate payment reductions for the same offense.
-CDOT may adjust the payment reduction wherein the Contractor demonstrates that its failure to fulfill a Commitment or otherwise meet its obligations under this special provision was due to circumstances outside of its control.
+Payment reductions may be reduced if the Contractor demonstrates that its failure to fulfill a Commitment or otherwise meet its obligations under this special provision was due to circumstances outside of its control.

-Local Agency Projects.
-If the Contractor fails to fulfill any Commitments or meet its obligations under this special provision, the CDOT Project Manager and the Region Civil Rights Office shall determine the applicable payment reduction and inform the LPA.
-The LPA shall subject the Contractor to a payment reduction at the end of the project, either by reduced payment or by held retainage.

-If the payment reduction results in the LPA not meeting its matching portion of the Contract in accordance with the terms of the IGA, the LPA will issue a credit memo to CDOT/FHWA, with a copy to the CDOT Project Manager and the Region Civil Rights Office.
-The credit memo shall only be to the extent required to ensure the matching portion is met.
-In the alternative, CDOT will short pay the final Request for Reimbursement to the LPA to withhold the payment reduction due to noncompliance.

 Other Enforcement.
-As it determines necessary, CDOT may conduct reviews or investigations of participants.
+As necessary, participants may be reviewed or investigated.
 All participants, including, but not limited to, DBE firms and applicants for DBE certification, complainants, and contractors using DBE firms to meet contract goals, are required to cooperate fully and promptly with compliance reviews, certification reviews, investigations, and other requests for information.

 Participants shall not intimidate, threaten, coerce, or discriminate against any individual or firm for the purpose of interfering with any right or privilege secured by the DBE program or because the individual or firm has made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under the DBE program.
 Failure to comply with this paragraph shall be a ground for appropriate action against the party involved (e.g., with respect to recipients, a finding of noncompliance; with respect to DBE firms, denial of certification or removal of eligibility and/or suspension and debarment; with respect to a complainant or appellant, dismissal of the complaint or appeal; with respect to a contractor which uses DBE firms to meet goals, findings of non-responsibility for future contracts and/or suspension and debarment).

-If CDOT (or the LPA on local agency projects) determines that a Contractor or subcontractor was a knowing and willing participant in any intended or actual subcontracting arrangement contrived to artificially inflate DBE participation or any other impermissible business arrangement, or if the Contractor engages in repeated violations, falsification or misrepresentation, CDOT (or the LPA on local agency projects) may refuse to count any fraudulent or misrepresented DBE participation as Eligible Participation; withhold progress payments to the Contractor commensurate with the violation; suspend or reduce the Contractor’s prequalification status; refer the matter to the Office of Inspector General of the US Department of Transportation for investigation; or seek any other available contractual remedy.
+Upon a determination that a Contractor or subcontractor was a knowing and willing participant in any intended or actual subcontracting arrangement contrived to artificially inflate DBE participation or any other impermissible business arrangement, or if the Contractor engages in repeated violations, falsification or misrepresentation, any fraudulent or misrepresented DBE participation shall not count as Eligible Participation, progress payments may be withheld from the Contractor commensurate with the violation, the Contractor’s prequalification status may be suspended, the matter may be referred to the Office of Inspector General of the U.S. Department of Transportation for investigation and/or any other available contractual remedy may be sought.